saha0073/Multi-Agent-Vision-Log-Analyzer/README.md

-# Hercules Test Analysis Agent
+# Multi-Agent Vision-Log Analyzer

-This agent analyzes Hercules test runs by comparing planned steps with actual execution in video recordings.
-It uses a multi-stage analysis process to identify gaps between planned and actual test execution.
+This tool demonstrates a sophisticated multi-agent system that combines vision analysis with log processing to verify test execution accuracy.
+Using a coordinated team of specialized agents - log analyzers, vision processors, and verification experts - it compares test execution logs with visual evidence (screenshots) to identify discrepancies between planned and actual test steps.
+The system leverages advanced language models and vision analysis to automatically detect missing steps, sequence issues, and verification gaps, providing detailed reports that help improve test coverage and reliability.

 ## Video Tutorials